 When’s the most common time for athletes to start foam rolling?
 Typically once they start feeling pain.
-“Because of the slow onset of symptoms, many ignore the condition until the symptoms become chronic and permanent injury occurs,” says Matt Fontaine, D.C., of Potomac Physical Medicine in Alexandria, Va.
-Instead of waiting until you have to rehab, get ahead of the game with these three moves, which can help erase the miles off your legs by improving flexibility and keeping your muscles happy.
+“Because of the slow onset of symptoms, many ignore the condition until the symptoms become chronic and permanent injury occurs,” said Matt Fontaine, D.C., of Potomac Physical Medicine in Alexandria, Va.
+Instead of waiting until you have to rehab, get ahead of the game with these three foam roller exercises after every run, which can help erase the miles off your legs by improving flexibility and keeping your muscles happy.

 1. Thoracic spine extension

-Why it’s important: Think about your position at a computer—head forward, shoulders rounded, slouched posture.
-“Because we spend so much of our day in these postures, over time our tissues and joints actually become permanently deformed,” Fontaine says.
+Why it’s important to do this foam roller exercise after every run: Think about your position at a computer—head forward, shoulders rounded, slouched posture.
+“Because we spend so much of our day in these postures, over time our tissues and joints actually become permanently deformed,” Fontaine said.
 Frequent swimming and riding in the aerobars can also decrease spine mobility, but you can correct your posture and improve back flexibility by foam rolling this area.

 How to roll: Spend two minutes rolling up and down the spine with hands behind your head.

 2. Outer hip and iliotibial (IT) band roll